-Stephen Booth has been in practice for over 35 years and leads Coleman Greig’s Employment Law Team.
+Stephen Booth has been in practice for over 35 years.
 He has significantly developed the firm’s practice in this area; advising and representing employer and employee clients across a wide range of areas including unfair dismissals, discrimination, legislative and award compliance – as well as workforce restructuring and redundancies.

 Further to his extensive background in commercial litigation, Stephen’s broad range of experience gives him a strong practical framework by which to assess both business and human resources problems.
 This experience allows him to give broad-based and commercially-minded strategic and risk management advice throughout the dispute resolution process.
 Stephen also has special expertise in the area of trade practices law; advising clients on anti-competitive conduct and misleading or deceptive conduct issues, as well as consumer concerns such as product liability and recalls.